 - Improve energy for workouts

-- Ease keto transition
+- Ease the keto transition

 Use only if you have a clear reason.